NickTheSecurityDude/ec2-mitre-attack-workshop/README.md

 **Disclaimer this stack creates vulnerable resources as well as resources which incur costs from AWS, terminate when not using**

+## Step 0 - Point the Domain

+View the hosted zone in Route 53 and look for the ns record.

+View the domain in Registered Domains and Edit the Name Server to match what was in the hosted zone.

+Wait at least 15 minutes for the nameservers to propagate (this may take up to 24 hours).

 ## Step 1 - Reconnaissance